ibm-cloud-docs/transit-gateway/locations.md

 For a detailed overview and list of data centers that are part of the MZR, see [Multizone regions](/docs/overview?topic=overview-locations#table-mzr).
 {: note}

-## Data centers
+## Transit-Gateway-compatible classic data centers
 {: #szr-table}

 You can establish connectivity from a VPC to resources in a data center by connecting both the VPC and classic infrastructure to a transit gateway.
-The following table lists the data centers in {{site.data.keyword.cloud_notm}} for interconnecting classic infrastructure to VPCs by using a transit gateway.
+The following table lists the IBM Cloud classic data centers that can achieve connectivity to VPC using Transit Gateway.

 | Location | Data Center |
 |-----------|----------|